thumbliner/thumbliner/small-talk.md

 Remember what happened in `insert millennia` B.C.?
 I probably can’t.
 Should I?<br>

 You should read more.
-This is the truth.
+This is The Truth.
 Ok—let’s add it to the reading list.<br>

 Peace